Reports, evaluations and submissions

 Art Resides Here

 ‘The arts’ come in many guises and play diverse roles in remote, rural and regional communities.
 To explore this, FRRR received support from the H&L Hecht Trust to undertake a project known as Art Resides Here.
 Authentic community voices and stories from five Victorian communities have been captured by Julie Millowick, photographer, photo-journalist and creative producer.
 Each community has engaged with the arts in a different way and for different purposes, and each has been supported by FRRR to deliver arts-based projects.
-Community leaders will share these stories at Artlands Victoria in October 2018.
+Community leaders shared these stories at Artlands Victoria in October 2018.

 In August 2017, FRRR had the opportunity to contribute to an independent review of rural, regional and remote education, with recommendations to be put forward to Government.
 This report is a summary of our submission to the Review.
 The final report is now available here.